The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Gearing

-For level 70 ultimates, a full set of synced gear with critical hit + determination and enough pieces with critical hit + skill speed to hit your desired GCD tier is more than sufficient.
+For level 70 ultimates, a full set of synced gear with Critical Hit + Determination and enough pieces with Critical Hit + Skill Speed to hit your desired GCD tier is more than sufficient.
 All pieces of item level 470 or higher will max out both substats in UCoB.
 Gear from the Ghimlyt Dark dungeon matches the item level sync and may provide a small boost.
-The last- and second-to-last steps of your Bozjan Resistance weapon can be configured to max out the benefits of three out of four substats in UWU and will provide a very significant boost.
+The last and second-to-last steps of your Bozjan Resistance weapon can be configured to max out the benefits of three out of four substats in UWU and will provide a very significant boost.
 The maximum sync value for weapons is 318 in each substat.

 Use the most current food available.
 Any grade Tincture of Strength will grant the maximum benefit in UCoB.

 If you wish to further optimize your gear, a non-exhaustive list of best-in-slot configurations using Resistance Weapons will be listed below.
-You can find a complete list in the dedicated best-in-slot guide for DRK, or use the Tank DPS Calculator to determine your own.
+You can find a complete list in the [dedicated best-in-slot guide for DRK](https://guides.xivresources.com/jobs/tanks/dark-knight/best-in-slot/), or use the Tank DPS Calculator to determine your own.

 ## Defensive Cooldown Usage

 Ultimate progression is a team effort.
 Unlike savage, incoming damage is so high that GCD healing is not always avoidable.
 Because of this, how well you perform your job of mitigating for yourself, your cotank, and your group will directly affect the performance of your healers.
 The Blackest Night (TBN) in particular is an incredibly strong tool, and smart usage will make a world of difference to your healers.
 Each phase will include notes on particularly heavy periods of damage on specific party members where TBN will likely be the most useful, but it's ultimately up to your group's healers to communicate where their resources are strained.
-Remember, it's a win for your party if you can make room for an extra Stone or Malefic at the cost of shifting an Edge or Flood out of buffs.
+Remember, it's a win for your party if you can make room for an extra Stone, Broil or Malefic at the cost of shifting an Edge or Flood out of buffs.

 ## Offensive Cooldown Usage

-Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
+Optimizing your damage on Dark Knight revolves heavily around shifting potency into raid buffs, and Ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
 Generally speaking, you will want to pool resources for the start of each phase, with a second burst window near the middle of each primal and a full reopener at the end of Ultima.

 Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
 The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.

-## Phase-by-phase optimization
+## Phase-by-Phase Optimization

-### Phase 1: Garuda
+### Phase One: Garuda

 Your opener should be similar to the level 80 opener with a few key adjustments.
 The main considerations are a very early Plunge, delayed Blood Weapon due to lack of Living Shadow, and delayed Abyssal Drain and Salted Earth to take advantage of plumes.
 An example MT opener is listed below:

 ![](https://cdn.discordapp.com/attachments/583964695266983944/890665917325918408/unknown.png)

 Plunge pulling is recommended, but Unmend, and facepull openers are also viable.
 The most important consideration is which one best allows both you and your fellow melee players to keep your GCDs rolling, as Garuda's small size and rapid movement can easily eat your inputs.
 Consider as well whether you gain a use of Plunge overall vs holding it for raidbuffs.
-The strength tincture, Rampart, and Salted Earth uses are timed so that they will be active while plumes are out and expire before Garuda jumps away.
+The Tincture of Strength, Rampart, and Salted Earth uses are timed so that they will be active while Plumes are out and expire before Garuda jumps away.

-The very early Plunge use allows a second use before Garuda jumps away after the first set of plumes.
+The very early Plunge use allows a second use before Garuda jumps away after the first set of Plumes.
 This then allows the third use to occur before she jumps away after Frictions, which in turn allows you to Plunge back onto the boss after blocking one of the double Mistral Songs.

-Holding Delirium for plumes is not recommended.
-While this will naturally align with both sets of plumes, the extra AoE damage is typically not needed and comes at a cost of damage on the boss.
+Holding Delirium for Plumes is not recommended.
+While this will naturally align with both sets of Plumes, the extra AoE damage is typically not needed and comes at a cost of damage on the boss.
 You may even choose to cut out the Quietus from the example opener, as it may not be needed.

 If you are not pulling Garuda, using Dark Mind to mitigate the Mistral Song will allow you to cover both hits from the Spiny Plume with Rampart+ Shadow Wall.
 Combined with Abyssal Drain's multi-target healing, this will considerably ease the healing burden.
-Your second use of Abyssal Drain can then be held until the second set of plumes, and the third to hit Ifrit and both front nails.
+Your second use of Abyssal Drain can then be held until the second set of Plumes, and the third to hit Ifrit and both front Nails.

-Plan your Reprisal uses with your cotank.
+Plan your Reprisal uses with your co-tank.
 Ideally, one tank should cover the Friction casts, and the other should hit the following Aerial Blast.

-The second set of plumes come with quite a bit of damage on the main tank, so make sure to give them a shield with The Blackest Night (TBN) if you are not holding the boss.
+The second set of Plumes come with quite a bit of damage on the main tank, so make sure to give them a shield with The Blackest Night (TBN) if you are not holding the boss.

 You should ensure that you get a second use of Delirium during the phase.
 If your killtime is too fast to allow a full use at the end, move your first use earlier in your opener.

-### Phase 2: Ifrit
+### Phase Two: Ifrit

 It is possible to keep your combo rolling from Garuda's death to Ifrit's reappearance.
 However, this is a *very* tight window, so only try it if you're confident.

 Discuss with your group whether you are making an effort to skip the dashes near the end of the phase or not.
-This means holding your tincture plus any major cooldowns Doing so means holding your potion
+This means holding your Tincture plus any major cooldowns.

-If you are holding the boss during the nail phase, you can hit three targets with Flood of Darkness by targeting one nail and moving onto the hitbox of the other.
+If you are holding the boss during the Nail phase, you can hit three targets with Flood of Darkness by targeting one Nail and moving onto the hitbox of the other.

 Nail phase is another period of heavy tank damage, so make sure the tank holding the boss gets a TBN.
 Use a defensive cooldown as well if you are holding Ifrit.
 Ideally, the tank with aggro during and after nail phase should avoid pulling Titan so that they can freely use their cooldowns during Ifrit.
 TBN is also valuable for Flaming Crush + autoattack damage.